lukaskollmer/yo/docs/readme.md

 ```

+### Annotations

+Type- and function declarations can be annotated using the `#[name]` syntax.
+A list of all annotations can be found in [ASTAnnotation.swift](https://github.com/lukaskollmer/yo/blob/master/yo/AST/ASTAnnotation.swift)

+TODO: explain annotations

 ### Variadic functions
 The `#[variadic]` annotation indicates that a function accepts a variable number of parameters.
 How the variadic arguments are passed depends on the type of the last parameter:
 - `Array`: all additional arguments must be of type `id` (ie, complex objects)